 Groups let helpers organize posts for a specific community while still using the same maps, messages, item details, and join tools found elsewhere in the app.

-The Help Center breaks the app down into practical, step-by-step topics so users can learn the exact screen they are on.
+The Help Center breaks the app down into practical, step-by-step topics so Helpers can quickly find the guide for the screen they are using.

-Learn sign-in, username setup, the permissions screen, navigation tabs, and what first-time users should expect.
+Learn sign-in, username setup, the permissions screen, navigation tabs, and what first-time Helpers can expect.

 Read the guideWalk through lost and found creation, taking photos, choosing Nearby or Exact, and managing active listings.